CodeBullet-Community/OneWordBot/README.md

 # OneWordBot

-A simple discord bot which auto moderates One Word Stories and compiles a story together.
+A simple Discord bot which auto moderates One Word Stories and compiles the story together.

 ## Bot Configuration File